karbassi/mastery-curriculum/4_other_objects.md

 ## Creating new objects in the world

 We, too, can send the message `new` to these classes.
-This is how we create new objects.
-A good candidate for trying this out with is the `String` class.
+This is how we create new objects: new instances of that class.
+This process is called **instantiation**.

+A good candidate for trying out instantiation is the `String` class.
 The `String` class creates objects which:

 * Know about some text, and
 * Know how to interact with other instances of the `String` class.

-> Somewhat frustratingly, we call instances of the `String` class 'strings'.
+> We call instances of the `String` class 'strings'.

 There are many reasons we might want to store strings of text inside our programs.
+For example: remember the Todo program:

-Remember our todo app: we want the user to be able to input text (a 'todo'), and retrieve it later.
-We might also want to manipulate that text: perhaps, to capitalize it if the user keeps forgetting to complete the todo.
+- We want the user to be able to input text (a 'todo'), and retrieve it later.
+- We might also want to manipulate that text: perhaps, to capitalize it (if the user keeps forgetting to complete the todo).

 So, we need an object that stores and can manipulate some text.
 What better object than an instance of `String`?